 Nicky has been manufacturing and selling ARTs since 2006 and clients include the Environment Agency, Bristol Zoo, Dorset Wildlife Trust, Peak District National Park and the Westcountry Rivers Trust.
 The design has been refined over the years to make the trap robust, hard wearing, lightweight and cost effective.
 They are designed to catch a wide range of size classes of both native and non-native crayfish.
+In 2021 Nicky is trialling new higher capacity designs of ARTs which can be used in the control of invasive crayfish.
+Contact us for more information.

 Artificial Refuge Traps (ARTs) mimic the natural refuges that crayfish utilise in the wild.
 Technically they are not a ‘trap’ as the animals can escape at any time but they still need consent from the Environment Agency.
 ART’s have several advantages over conventional ‘Trappy’ style baited traps: –